alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/balsamiq-mockup-to-the-rescue.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image-thumb22.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image22.png)

-Now Iâ€™m able to redraw the part of the interface I need to redesign, first of all I show how the interface will appear when it is first opened, when all the collapsible panels are collapsed.
+Now I'm able to redraw the part of the interface I need to redesign, first of all I show how the interface will appear when it is first opened, when all the collapsible panels are collapsed.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image-thumb23.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image23.png)